 Is your business registered for VAT?
 If it is, read on.
 The government’s new Making Tax Digital regulations have transformed the VAT system, and you need to know how this affects you.

 From April 2022, all VAT-registered businesses - regardless of their taxable turnover - will need to follow MTD rules for their tax returns.
 HMRC is entering the digital age big time, but most importantly they’re starting with VAT.
 So if you haven’t yet prepared for the changes, now is the time to get your head around your obligations, and how these have changed.

 So where do I start?

 Set up an online VAT account.
 As soon as possible.

-You might already be using suitable tax accounting software, like QuickBooks, in which case you’re all set.
+You might already be using suitable Making Tax Digital software, like QuickBooks, in which case you’re all set.
 QuickBooks works out how much tax you owe, and reminds you when your VAT return is due.
-It even calculates VAT-related expenses you can claim back.
-And it’s approved by HMRC for submitting VAT returns directly under MTD.
+It even calculates VAT-related expenses that you can claim back.
+And - most importantly - it’s approved by HMRC for submitting VAT returns directly under MTD.

-Just so you know, if you get a VAT inspection, which is actually quite likely, all the information is there in one place, so you don’t need to do any extra work.
+If you get a VAT inspection - which is actually quite likely - all the information is there in one place, so you don’t need to do any extra work.
 “Being digital” will also help you steer clear of penalties for late submissions and non-payments – these can be quite substantial, and increasingly so for serial defaults or inaccuracies.

 Submitting your VAT return digitally